 Oak Flooring and Bathrooms?

-It is a common misconception that wooden floors and bathrooms don’t go together, so our customers are often surprised when we inform them that they CAN use our engineered oak flooring in their bathrooms.
+It is a common misconception that wooden floors and bathrooms don’t go together.
+So our customers seem surprised when we inform them that they CAN use our engineered oak flooring in their bathrooms.

-Historically, wooden floors would have been solid, and we wouldn’t recommend the use of these within a humid atmosphere, where the temperature is likely to fluctuate.
-These factors would contribute to the solid boards contracting and/or expanding, which in turn would result in the boards having gaps between them or bowing and as a result eventually splitting and becoming uneven.
+Historically, wooden floors would have been solid, and we wouldn’t recommend the use of these within a humid atmosphere.
+This because where the temperature is likely to fluctuate.
+These factors would contribute to the solid boards contracting and/or expanding, which in turn would result in the boards having gaps between them and as a result eventually splitting and becoming uneven.

-The beauty of engineered oak flooring is that they are stable, structural and solid when fit correctly.
+The beauty of engineered oak flooring in bathrooms is that they are stable, structural and solid when fitted correctly.
 An expansion gap should be left when fitting, ideally beneath the skirting boards, to allow the board to adjust during humidity and temperature changes.